raas-dev/configent/README.md

 Script `bootstrap` runs the three below scripts in the order described.

-This script essentially handles the whole automated setup (dotfiles, apps, VSCode, zsh) of the machine it is run in and is non-interactive.
+This script essentially handles the whole automated setup (dotfiles, apps, VSCode, zsh) of the machine it is run in and the script is non-interactive.

 The [default shell](https://github.com/raas-dev/configent#-default-shell)
-is not changed to zsh (as there is chance that zsh installation has failed), but you may do it (and get prompted) by running `bin/install_zsh` after `bootstrap` has finished.
+is not changed to zsh (as there is a chance that zsh installation has failed), but you may do it (and will get prompted) by running `bin/install_zsh` after `bootstrap` has finished.

 ### ⚙️ symlink_dotfiles